Noamstrauss/devops-terraform-K8/README.md

 3.change network acl
 - To change the port in the ingress in frontend -> acl -> port in variables.tf to the new port (81)
 - To Create A Service for each app
+- In minikube I had to use "calico" plugin for network policy to work
 <p style='color:purple'>Answer 3 :
- A. lets assume Developers Changed backend port to 81 , So we need to change the frontend -> acl -> port to (81)<br>
+ (A). lets assume Developers Changed backend port to 81 , So we need to change the frontend -> acl -> port in variables.tf to 81.<br>
+ -
- B. Created A Service for apps & Database.</p>
+(B).
+Created A Service for apps & Database.</p>